Graduate Assistantships, Scholarships, and Fellowships

 Information for Senior Citizens

-Senior Citizens may take courses at the College for either audit or credit.
+Tuition may be waived for senior citizens taking a course for audit or eligible senior citizens taking a course for credit.
+Please review the Senior Citizens Higher Education Act of 1974 for eligibility requirements.
 Registration for Senior Citizens begins the first day of classes of each term.
-Please visit the Registrar's webpage for additional information.
+Please visit the Registrar’s webpage for additional information.